wizelineacademy/academy-go/README.md

 ## Deliverables

-> If you are interested in filing the Go Bootcamp in your WizelineOS profile, please contact Academy to assign you a mentor who can review you comply with your capstone project.
+> If you are interested in filing the Go Bootcamp in your WizelineOS profile, don't hesitate to contact Academy to assign a mentor who can review your compliance with your capstone project.

 We provide the delivery dates so you can plan accordingly; please take this challenge seriously and try to make progress constantly.

 For the final deliverable, we will provide some feedback.
-If you are struggling with something, contact the mentors and peers to get help on time.
+Contact your mentors and peers to get timely help if you are struggling with something.
 Feel free to use the slack channel available.

 ## First Deliverable